The integrality conjecture and the cohomology of preprojective stacks: Introduction

 for some set of numbers $a_{m,n}\in\mathbb{N}$, with

 given the usual weight 2 pure Hodge structure, concentrated in cohomological degree 2.
-Then purity amounts to the further statement that $a_{m,n}=0$ for $n\neq 0$. \smallbreak Note that equation (\ref{mmCo}) concerns compactly supported cohomology --- since $\mu_{Q,\dd}^{-1}(0)$ is a cone, and hence homotopic to a point, it follows that there is an isomorphism
+Purity is the further statement that $a_{m,n}=0$ for $n\neq 0$.

+Theorem \ref{purityThm} concerns compactly supported cohomology.
+Since $\mu_{Q,\dd}^{-1}(0)$ is a cone, and hence homotopic to a point, there is an isomorphism

-and it is known that the right hand side of (\ref{dudPure}) is pure.
-On the other hand, compactly supported cohomology is not preserved by homotopy equivalence, and the highly singular nature of $\mu^{-1}_{Q,\dd}(0)/\G_{\dd}$ means that its compactly supported cohomology is a great deal more complicated than its cohomology, and purity requires an essentially new type of argument, requiring the full force of cohomological Donaldson--Thomas theory.
+in usual singular cohomology, and it is known that the right hand side of (\ref{dudPure}) is pure \cite{Deligne74}.
+On the other hand, compactly supported cohomology is not preserved by homotopy equivalence, and the highly singular nature of $\mu^{-1}_{Q,\dd}(0)/\G_{\dd}$ means that its compactly supported cohomology is a great deal more complicated than its cohomology.
+In fact, purity requires an essentially new type of argument, requiring the full force of cohomological Donaldson--Thomas theory.
+In particular, outside of finite type $Q$, there is no way known (to date) of proving this purity statement without invoking the cohomological integrality theorem for the Donaldson--Thomas theory of quivers with potential, along with dimensional reduction.

-Given $\mathcal{L}$, a cohomologically graded mixed Hodge structure with cohomology concentrated in bounded degrees, one defines its Hodge polynomial, E polynomial and weight polynomial respectively:

-More generally, $\mathcal{L}$ will be concentrated in infinitely many cohomological degrees, so that the Hodge polynomial is a formal powers series, as are the E polynomial and weight polynomial, when they are defined.
-Accordingly, we will refer to them as series instead of polynomials.
-The weight series of the mixed Hodge structures (\ref{mmCo}) are already calculated in terms of the Kac polynomials \cite{kac83} of $Q$, due to the results of \cite{Hua00} and \cite{Moz11}, and so Theorem \ref{purityThm} enables us to calculate the full Hodge series of (\ref{mmCo}) in Section \ref{hssection}. \smallbreak Theorem \ref{purityThm} is a singular stack-theoretic cousin of the result that the cohomology of Nakajima quiver varieties is pure, with Hodge polynomial expressible as a polynomial in $xyz^2$ (this can be obtained by combining the proof of \cite[Thm.1]{Hau10} with \cite[Thm.6.1.2(3)]{HRV08}, for example).
-In fact we use our results to recover this result below (Corollary \ref{oriPure}).